L2N6H5B3/SoftSled2/README.md

 ![Screenshot of the Dev Shell](https://raw.githubusercontent.com/L2N6H5B3/SoftSled2/master/Screenshot.jpg)

 ## Current Progress
-* Audio RTSP communication is close to complete, RTSP playback working (running into issues with RequestHandle reaching 215 and jumping immediately to 65023) - resolved via custom Virtual Channel DLL, this manually processes the data received over the Virtual Channels eliminating the truncation causing the problem.
+* Audio RTSP communication is close to complete, RTSP playback working via the AxWMP control.
-* Video RTSP communication is mostly done, RTSP playback working for WMV Videos but not Recorded TV (perhaps because of codecs / Protocol String / DRM license failure?)
+* Video RTSP communication is mostly done, RTSP playback working via the AxWMP control for WMV Videos but not MP4, AVI, or WTV (Recorded TV).
+Unsure why as some RTSP clients just state "Internal Server Error", perhaps because of codecs / Protocol String / DRM license failure?
+* OnMediaEvent requests are working via the AxWMP control, though this will need to be revisited if the WMP control will not be used moving into the future.
 * Interface sounds (through RDP or local) currently being worked out

 ## Finished Elements